The Lord Delights in Blameless Ways

 God detests crooked hearts but delights in blameless lives.

-20 Those who are perverse in heart are an abomination to Yahweh, but those whose ways are blameless are his delight.
+20 The perverse in heart are an abomination to the LORD, but the blameless in their walk are His delight.

 God detests crooked hearts but delights in blameless lives.